Cloud360-Training/SC-300/README.md

-# SC-300 Microsoft Microsoft Identity and Access Administrator: Ninja Training
+# SC-300 Microsoft Microsoft Identity and Access Administrator: Training

 Welcome to the **SC-300 Microsoft Microsoft Identity and Access Administrator Ninja Training**!
 This repository is designed to be your comprehensive, one-stop resource for preparing for the SC-300 certification exam.